plus3it/spel/docs/BuildingEFIenabledBootstrapAMIs.md

     - dosfstools
     - yum-utils
     - python3-pip

 4. Ensure to clone the following Git Repositories into the `root` user's `${HOME}`:

     - https://github.com/plus3it/spel
     - https://github.com/plus3it/AMIgen8
     - https://github.com/plus3it/AMIgen9

+    The above assumes that your EC2 has clone access to GitHub-hosted resources.
+If this is not the case, it will be necessary to have mirrors of the above repos that _are_ `git`-reachable from your EC2.
+5.